Michal-Szczepaniak/vaio-ux-dotfiles/README.md

 ## r5u870-0.3.2.tar.gz

-Firmware for the camera.
-Sadly despite firmware being loaded, `/dev/video0` does not pop up.
-From what I've seen it's due to driver support missing but I could also mess up something.
+Firmware and drivers for the camera.
 Leaving for archival purposes

+## r5u87x.tar.gz

+Firmware loader for the camera.
+The firmware loader compiles and works but the drivers don't support our camera.
+I think we need the above drivers.
+Leaving for archival purposes.

 ## vaiofand-0.10.1.tar.xz